All about the budget and prices of a trip to Chile!

 Here is a small sampling with average prices in Chile:

-• Navimag ferry crossing from Puerto Montt to Puerto Natales (4 days and 3 nights): from $480 USD per person.
+- Navimag Crossing from Puerto Montt to Puerto Natales (4 days 3 nights): from $480 USD per person in a 6 dormitory

-• Australis cruise from Punta Arenas to Ushuai (4 nights all inclusive): from $1590 USD per person (low season and in cabin B).
+- Australis cruise from Punta Arenas to Ushuaia (4 nights all inclusive): from $1590 USD per person (low season and in cabin B).

 This should give you a good idea of the different modes of transport possible in Chile, and their prices!
 But don’t forget about walking and hiking in Chile!
 It’s free, it’s active, it’s environmentally friendly, and it’s the national sport of Chile (after “futbol,” of course)!